Bhagyashree1504/cpp.assignment1/README.md

-My name is Bhagyashree Deepak Bobhate
+My name is Bhagyashree Deepak Bobhate.
 Basically I'm from Chandrapur, maharashtra.
 But recently lives in Pune.